Skip to content

 Richard

-You remove all accounts from Microsoft Authenticator by deleting the app and then re-installing it, or by manually deleting each account one by one within the app.
-This process is essential if you’re switching devices or want to ensure no old account information remains accessible.
+To remove all accounts from Microsoft Authenticator, you can either delete and then reinstall the app, or delete each account one by one inside the app.
+This is especially helpful if you’re switching devices or want to make sure no old account information is left lying around.

-Microsoft Authenticator is a mobile app that provides two-factor authentication (2FA) services for your Microsoft accounts, helping to secure them with an extra layer of protection beyond just your password.
+Microsoft Authenticator is a mobile app that offers two-factor authentication, or 2FA.
+It adds an extra layer of security to your Microsoft accounts, beyond your password.

 Why Remove All Accounts?